-The monitor has TN panel and the colours could use some work.
-Setting up the monitor is a real pain and you need to calibrate all the colours properly.
+The monitor has a TN panel and the colors could use some work.
+Setting up the monitor is a real pain and you need to calibrate all the colors properly.

-My settings, and the general census on best settings is
+My settings and the general census on the best settings is:

 - Gamma= Gamma3